jzucadi/Sit-Rep/README.md

 - **SwiftUI popover** - Click for detailed stats with color-coded progress bars
 - **Preferences panel** - Customize which stats to show, temperature unit, and more
 - **Launch at login** - Optional auto-start when you log in
-- **Apple Silicon support** - Optimized for M1/M2/M3 Macs with IOKit thermal sensors
+- **Apple Silicon support** - Reads M1/M2/M3 on-die thermal sensors in-process, with no privileged helper or admin password
 - **Low resource usage** - Minimal CPU and memory footprint

 ## Screenshots